rubocop-lts/rubocop-ruby2_0/README.md

 ## NewCops: enable

+Commented out!
+Setting does not exist in the very old version of rubocop that works with Ruby 1.9.

 If you want to use this you'll have to upgrade to Ruby >= 2.4 and use the appropriate sibling gem, e.g. [`rubocop-ruby2_4`][2-4].

 [2-4]: https://github.com/rubocop-semver/rubocop-ruby2_4

 ## Style/BracesAroundHashParameters

-In an effort to help users of this gem prepare their code for more modern Rubies it has been enabled and configured with `coontext_dependent` as the closest parallel to what will work with Ruby 2.7+.
+In an effort to help users of this gem prepare their code for more modern Rubies it has been enabled and configured with `coontext_dependent` as the closest parallel to what will work with Ruby 2.7+, and also retain compatibility with old Ruby.

 See:
 * https://github.com/rubocop/rubocop/issues/7641
 * https://github.com/rubocop/rubocop/pull/7643

+NOTE: This cop was removed from Rubocop as of 0.80.0, so if you are on modern Rubocop and reading this for some reason, you can't use it.

 ## Development